srozemuller/rozemuller_blog/content/blog/2023-28-01-delete-aad-mem-devices-based-on-csv/index.md

 - AzureAD
 - Devices
 ---
 The power of community is to collaborate and help others achieve goals.
-In this case, I got a question from a good community friend to help write a script that removes over 6000 devices from Intune and Azure Active Directory.
+In this case, I got a question from [Jeroen Burgerhout](https://linktr.ee/burgerhoutj) a good community friend to help write a script that removes over 6000 devices from Intune and Azure Active Directory.
 The base is a CSV file filled with Intune devices IDs.

-In this blog post, I explain the steps how the script works.
+In this blog post, I explain the steps of how the script works.

 {{< toc >}}